Privacy by Design: On the Formal Design and Conformance Check of Personal Data Protection Policies and Architectures: : A Policy Language for Data Protection

-We propose a high-level privacy policy language (called $\mathcal{P}_{DC}$) to specify and reason about data control and accountability requirements.
-The data subjects in our model are system users whose personal data has been collected or input to the system by some entity, who can be either the data subject or someone else (including the service provider).
-For instance, a user \textit{or} can post some photo $X$ of a user \textit{tar}, as well as a service provider can collect some information $X$ of a user during the registration.
-The privacy policies capture the end-to-end accountability and data control requirements defined in a system.
-In the following, we discuss the notation concept of the privacy policies and the meaning of their elements.
+We propose a high-level privacy policy language (called $\mathcal{P}_{DC}$) to specify and reason about the data protection requirements.
+The data subjects in our model are system users whose personal data has been collected by the data controller or input to the system by either the data subject or someone else (e.g., meter reading).
+The data controllers and data processors are service providers/organisations who collect, calculate/process and use the personal data about the data subjects.
+For simplicity, in this paper, we merge and use interchange the data controller and data processor, while in real life they can be two different entities\footnote{Note that in the new GDPR the role and responsibility of the data processor will be more relevant than the data controller was in the old DPR}.

+The proposed policy language captures the sub-policies defined on the entire data life-cycle.
+Policy designers can use our language to define their data collection, usage, storage, deletion/retention, and forwarding sub-policies.